ubernostrum/django-registration/docs/custom-user.rst

 model will be
 :class:`~django_registration.forms.RegistrationForm`. :class:`~django_registration.forms.RegistrationForm`
-is a subclass of Django's built-in :class:`~django.contrib.auth.forms.UserCreationForm`, which in turn is a :class:`~django.forms.ModelForm` with its model hard-coded to :class:`django.contrib.auth.models.User`.
-The only changes made by django-registration are to apply the reserved name validator (:class:`django_registration.validators.ReservedNameValidator`) and make the ``email`` field required (by default, Django's user model makes this field optional; it is required in :class:`~django_registration.forms.RegistrationForm` because the two-step :ref:`HMAC workflow <hmac-workflow>` requires an email address in order to send account-activation instructions to the user).
-As a result, you will always be required to supply a custom form class when using django-registration with a custom user model.
+is a subclass of Django's built-in :class:`~django.contrib.auth.forms.UserCreationForm`.
+The only changes made by django-registration are:

+* Apply the reserved name validator (:class:`django_registration.validators.ReservedNameValidator`), and

+* Make the email field required.
+By default, Django's user model makes this field optional; it is required in :class:`~django_registration.forms.RegistrationForm` because :ref:`the two-step HMAC workflow <hmac-workflow>` requires an email address in order to send account-activation instructions to the user.

+Django's :class:`~django.contrib.auth.forms.UserCreationForm` is a :class:`~django.forms.ModelForm` with its model hard-coded to :class:`django.contrib.auth.models.User`.
+As a result, you will always be required to supply a custom form class when using django-registration with a custom user model, if only to specify the correct model.

 In the case where your user model is compatible with the default behavior of django-registration, (see below) you will be able to